gacheiro/flask-isel/en/tut01/tut01.md

 1

+👉 Accessing [localhost:5000/num/a](http://localhost:5000/num/a) should display a "Not Found" page error.
+This means that the parameter "a" is not a positive integer.

 ##### Tips
 💡 Use the `str()` function to convert an `int` to `str` in Python.

 ##### What happens?
-❔ What happens if you try to access the page [localhost:5000/int](http://localhost:5000/int)?
+❔ What happens if you try to access the page [localhost:5000/num](http://localhost:5000/num)?
 Can you explain it?
 Try to solve this error by adding a second `@app.route("/num")` with instructions on how to use it correctly.

 ##### Errors
 🚨 If your page shows a **TypeError** message, it probably means that your view is not returning a `str`.
 Try converting the output to `str` before returning it.